-"This" will fill her with joy Oct.
-14, when she will take her final vows as a Carmelite.
+"This" filled her with joy last Sunday, when she took her final vows as a Carmelite.
 The Carmelites were once a cloistered order, behind the grill.
 Today, they leave the tranquil monastery to get a haircut or see a doctor, but they still live a life focused on prayer and community.